 Burgess became death row inmate #136, you can find the complete list and other death row details by clicking the line.
 Information is limited but we know they are imprisoned in the Raleigh, NC state central prison.
 Of the 136; two are female He is only the second person sentenced to death in the state since 2019.
 No one has been executed in NC since 2006, although the statute and procedures are on record.
 The number of criminals on death row has dwindled as many were given reduced sentences in costly follow-up trials or via Governor pardons, or because of natural deaths.
 The total number on death row in the U.S. is 2,436 as of Jan 1, 2022.

 I stop for a moment with a personal feeling commentary.
-When I first set foot in the courtroom on May 16th and found that I was involved in a case such as this it shook my bones.
+When I first set foot in the courtroom on May 16, 2022 finding that I was involved in a case such as this it shook my bones.
 If you read parts 1-3 you hear the amazing odds of me being there were too much to be mere coincidences.
 While researching this part IV little did I know that it is the first case in nearly 25 years that ended in the death penalty.
 Little did I know that the killer confessed to the whole thing and that he tortured his own daughter.

 For the second time, I commend the job done by Judge Albright, D.A.
 Trey Robeson, and all those in Union County involved in this case.
 Understand the rest of this expose’ is directed at what happens after the guilty sentence.
 I talked of the evil of this creature, it is sick that we as a country have allowed things to get this bad.
 This I know is a controversial subject, but I know there are at least 97 reasons why it has to be brought to light.
 What has happened to our country?

 They also note there are 2,436 people currently on death row (as of 1/2/2022).
-I say only 1,547 executions considering in the same period over 9 million aggravated assaults have been committed and 816,000 known homicides were committed. (according to disaster.com) To further add to the depressive thoughts those are merely cases that were proven to be murders.
+I say ONLY 1,547 executions considering in the same period over 9 million aggravated assaults have been committed and 816,000 known homicides were committed. (according to disaster.com) To further add to the depressive thoughts those are merely cases that were proven to be murders.
 Project Cold Case estimates that 35% -40% of homicides are unsolved mysteries.
 Disclaimer – The FBI on their own website guarantees no accuracy of the statistics on their own or other sites.
 Many I reviewed had conflicting info.
 If you have factual info to correct my data in any spot on this report, please email me so I can edit it for better accuracy at JoesPortico@gmail.com.

 Only 0.1633% of all convicted murders since 1976 have resulted in the death penalty.
-Could it be that the primary cause of murders and mass shootings increasing is because the criminals know that they have a 35% chance of not getting caught at all?
+Could it be that the primary cause of murders and mass shootings is because the criminals know that they have a 35% chance of not getting caught at all?
 And, if they do get caught the odds of being executed have become negligible.
 Instead of changing gun laws, it is time to shake the ground of those who have halted justice from being executed quickly.

 The cost to house a death penalty criminal versus a life without parole is relatively the same.
 It would be reduced drastically if executions took place much faster (as I note the immediate need in part III of this story).
 The high cost of trials explained here and all the appeals that eat up taxpayer dollars should satisfy the needs of those who fight for the RIGHTS of the criminal to be sure they are innocent until proven guilty.
 No one wants to see an innocent person executed let alone spend their life in prison.
 Although,